- What is ‘excess mortality’?

-For example, if a country had a P-score of 100% in a given week in 2020, that would mean the death count for that week was 100% higher than — that is, double — the average death count in the same week over the previous five years.
+For example, if a country had a P-score of 100% in a given week in 2020, that would mean the death count for that week was 100% higher than — that is, double — the projected death count for that week.

 Important points about excess mortality figures to keep in mind

 The reported number of deaths might not count all deaths that occurred.
 This is the case for two reasons:

-- Second, there are delays in death reporting that make mortality data provisional and incomplete in the weeks, months, and even years after a death occurs — even in richer countries with high-quality mortality reporting systems.9 The extent of the delay varies by country.
-For some, the most recent data points are clearly very incomplete and therefore inaccurate — we do not show these clearly incomplete data points.10
+- Second, there are delays in death reporting that make mortality data provisional and incomplete in the weeks, months, and even years after a death occurs — even in richer countries with high-quality mortality reporting systems.12 The extent of the delay varies by country.
+For some, the most recent data points are clearly very incomplete and therefore inaccurate — we do not show these clearly incomplete data points.13

 The dates of any particular reporting week might differ slightly between countries.
 This is because countries that report weekly data define the start and end days of the week differently.
-Most follow international standard ISO 8601, which defines the week as from Monday to Sunday, but not all countries follow this standard.12 In the charts on this page we use the ISO 8601 week end dates from 2020–2021.13
+Most follow international standard ISO 8601, which defines the week as from Monday to Sunday, but not all countries follow this standard.15 In the charts on this page we use the ISO 8601 week end dates from 2020–2022.16

 Deaths reported weekly might not be directly comparable to deaths reported monthly.
-For instance, because excess mortality calculated from monthly data tends to be lower than the excess calculated from weekly data.14
+For instance, because excess mortality calculated from monthly data tends to be lower than the excess calculated from weekly data.17

-For more discussion and detail on these points, see our article with John Muellbauer and Janine Aron as well as the metadata from our data sources: the Human Mortality Database and World Mortality Dataset.
+For more discussion and detail on these points, see our article with John Muellbauer and Janine Aron as well as the metadata from the Human Mortality Database and World Mortality Dataset.

 Why is it informative to look at P-scores for different age groups?